mrap/spot/README.md

           // Response messages such as errors and internal codes.
         }
       "data": {
-          // Response data such as locations, users, etc.
+          // Response data such as places, users, etc.
         }
     }